Did you know that 90% of startups fail before they achieve success?

 But what types of goals should you set for your startup?

-Make sure that you’re accounting for your current performance and the changing landscape of the marketplace.
-Adjust your yearly or longer goals, as there’s no point in maintaining them.
-If the situation has changed, for better or for worse.
+Regularly assess your current performance and consider the evolving marketplace landscape.
+Adjust your yearly or longer-term goals as needed—there’s no value in sticking to outdated objectives if the situation has changed, whether for better or worse.

 Figure Out How to Reach Your Ideal Buyers

-Making sales is all about engaging your ideal prospective buyers at the right place and at the right time.
+Making sales involves engaging your ideal prospective buyers at the right place and time.

 Luckily, with the endless possibilities of online marketing.
 You can now reach and engage your prospective customers where they hang out while positioning your messages in a way.
 That is the most likely to generate a positive response.